DJs for the CITF for 2024

 Ewa is originally from Poland, but is now based in London.
-She is a regular DJ at several of the London venues, including Corrientes, Pavadita, The Crypt, The Dome, Negracha and The Light.
+She is a regular DJ at all of the major London venues.

-She has been invited to DJ at European events including in Paris, Oslo, Warsaw, Łódź, Angoulême, Palermo, Geneva, Moscow, Yalta, Amersfoot, Barcelona and Sitges.
-In the UK, she has played at Edinburgh, Rivertango and Spitalfields and at the CITF in 2017 and 2018.
-We are delighted to be able to say that she will be returning for a third year to share her music at Cheltenham International Tango Festival, this time at the Midsummer Ball on the Saturday night.
+She has also played at many UK and European events since 2009, including in Paris, Oslo, Warsaw, Łódź, Angoulême, Palermo, Geneva, Moscow, Yalta, Amersfoot, Barcelona and Sitges.
+In the UK, she has played at Edinburgh, Rivertango and Spitalfields and at the CITF in 2017, 2018, 2019 and 2023.
+We are delighted to be able to say that she will be returning this year to share her music at Cheltenham International Tango Festathon.

 Ewa plays traditional tango, with an emphasis on creating different moods and musical textures to bring a range of emotions to the dancers.